EMDR Therapy

-Eye Movement Desensitization and Reprocessing
+EMDR, or Eye Movement Desensitization and Reprocessing

-What is the Eye Movement aspect of EMDR?
 In short, it is side-to-side eye movements guided by your counselor to help you briefly focus on that troublesome memory.
 This process is also initiated via tapping.

-What is Desensitization and Reprocessing?
 While you’re focused on a specific memory, you’ll be describing any feelings, sensations, sounds, or smells as your counselor guides you through reprocessing and releasing those trapped emotions.

 Reprocessing will allow you to break down the traumatic aspects of a particular memory and remove the negative connotation it holds in your mind, essentially making the event just a memory.
 Reprocessing usually involves working through and making associations with negative and positive emotions, putting words to your feelings, and analyzing visual information.

-What is EMDR helpful with?
+What can EMDR therapy help with?

 Our EMDR Providers